 2.1 Data

-The Weimar Jazz Database is a freely available high-quality database of monophonic jazz solos.
+Pfleiderer et al. (2017) describe the Weimar Jazz Database in detail: It is a freely available high-quality database of monophonic jazz solos.
 It contains 456 solos by 78 different performers, recorded between 1925 and 2009, with a focus on the US-American jazz canon.
 The WJD provides a wide range of metadata for each recording, for example recording year, style, average tempo, or rhythm feel.
 All solos were manually transcribed and annotated using Sonic Visualiser and the mel-peak spectrogram visualisation, allowing the transcribers to visually inspect and slow down the audio as much as needed.
-All onsets were crosschecked by a second or sometimes a third expert.
+All onsets were cross-checked by a second or sometimes a third expert.
 As a result, all note events and all beats are marked with precise onsets and offsets, making micro-timing studies possible.
-See Pfleiderer et al., 2017, for a full description of the database, its features, and how it was compiled.

-The data extraction tools that are part of the WJD user interface MeloSpyGU compile data on the database’s events and annotations by applying the FlexQ algorithm to the annotated beats and note onsets (Frieler, 2017).
-The FlexQ algorithm tries to determine an optimal division of a beat for all events found within a beat interval (i.e., the time span between two annotated beats).
-It does so based on a loss function that tries to minimize the number of sub-beat divisions necessary to gain a maximally even and simple distribution of tone events within this beat interval.
+The WJD features several data extraction tools via a user interface called MeloSpyGUI.
+These tools use the so-called FlexQ algorithm to analyse the WJD’s annotated beats and note onsets (Frieler, 2017).
+The FlexQ algorithm tries to determine an optimal division of a beat for all events found within a beat interval (i.e. the time span between two annotated beats).
+It does so based on a loss function that tries to minimize the number of sub-beat divisions necessary to gain a maximally even and simple distribution of tone events within a beat interval.
 The algorithm takes into account a small forward tolerance window of 30 ms in order to determine which events belong to which beat interval.
+We used the MeloSpyGUI’s tools (details below) to extract data and analysed it using custom scripts for the statistics programme R v3.6.2.

 2.2 Procedure